reagul/pks-prometheus-grafana-python/README.md

 **Select > "+"** in left pane then **"Import"**

-If the app has Internet Access, enter ID **1621** then click outside of the field.
+If the app has Internet Access, enter ID **1621** then click outside of the field; otherwise, import the .json file located in the repo.

 If no Internet Access, you can upload .json file.